shyampurk/Vonage-Hotline-App/README.md

 You can create the token through this [web page](https://developer.nexmo.com/jwt).
 Open the page and enter the parameters in the left column as follows.

-          - Private key : Content fo the private key file generated in step 5
+          - Private key: Content fo the private key file generated in step 5
-          - Application ID : Application Id of the VonageHotline App
+          - Application ID: Application Id of the VonageHotline App
-          - Valid For : This is the expiry time of the token.
+          - Valid For: This is the expiry time of the token.
 Leave it as default
-          - Sub : This is the user "john" that you created in step 7.
+          - Sub: This is the user "john" that you created in step 7.
 Enter the username without the quotes.
-          - ACL - This is the access control list for the application to access Vonage APIs.
+          - ACL: This is the access control list for the application to access Vonage APIs.
 Enter the following JSON object as the value

           {
             "paths": {